I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 Low Q: wide beam, whole street visible

 Same bulb wattage.
-But a tight beam concentrates all the energy in one spot.
-Everything outside that cone goes dark.
-A floodlight spreads the same energy across the whole street.
-Nothing disappears.
-Everything is dimmer, but everything is visible.
+A tight beam concentrates all the energy in one spot, and everything outside the cone goes dark.

 Q factor is the beam width.
 A high-Q pickup concentrates its resonant energy in a narrow band.
 Everything outside that peak goes quieter.
 A low-Q pickup spreads it.
 The bass hasn’t changed, the string energy is the same.
 Q just changes what your ear notices.